COMHIS/python-basics/3_basic_concepts_ii/part3.md

 [dostoyevsky_2grams.py](./dostoyevsky_2grams.py)

 To get a feel of where are we heading try running the code also.
-We're applying the methods to another source text now, namely "The Brothers Karamazov".
-Do as you did previously, and save [intros.py](https://raw.githubusercontent.com/COMHIS/python-basics/master/3_basic_concepts_ii/intros.py) and [dostoyevsky_concordance.py](https://raw.githubusercontent.com/COMHIS/python-basics/master/3_basic_concepts_ii/dostoyevsky_2grams.py) into a new directory, and use python to run `dostoyevsky_2grams.py`.
+We're applying the methods to another source text now, namely ["The Brothers Karamazov"](./brothers_karamazov.txt).
+Do as you did previously, and save [intros.py](https://raw.githubusercontent.com/COMHIS/python-basics/master/3_basic_concepts_ii/intros.py), [dostoyevsky_concordance.py](https://raw.githubusercontent.com/COMHIS/python-basics/master/3_basic_concepts_ii/dostoyevsky_2grams.py) and the source text into a new directory, and use python to run `dostoyevsky_2grams.py`.

 Now, lets break to code down, a section at a time, and have a look at what is going on.
 Look at the code first, read the immediate explanation and go through the link to get a hopefully more clear and thorough breakdown of what is going on.
+The sections behind the links have an explanation of those concepts first, followed by exercises.
 You might want to keep the [dostoyevsky_2grams.py](./dostoyevsky_2grams.py) open in another tab while you read through the sections below, to be better able to follow the program flow.

 ---